-MCS Connects Mentoring Program is designed for help new students acclimate to Bellevue College and college in general, as well as develop skills to be successful here.
-Our goals of this program for students include improvement of academic achievement, stronger sense of self-worth, improved relationships with peers, teachers and family and a decrease in the use of alcohol and drug.
+MCS Connects Mentoring Program is designed to help students acclimate to Bellevue College and college in general, as well as develop skills to be successful here.
+The goals of this program for students include improvement of academic achievement, stronger sense of self-worth, improved relationships with peers, teachers and family and a decrease in the use of alcohol and drug.

-Our volunteer mentors promote positive outcomes when they serve as role models, provide technical assistance and positive feedback, are committed to helping the other person, are reliable and consistent and more importantly have specific goals to work with their mentee.
+Our volunteer mentors promote positive outcomes by serving as role models, providing technical assistance and positive feedback, are committed to helping the other person, are reliable and consistent, and more importantly have specific goals to work with their mentee.

 How to Apply

 MCS Connects Mentoring Program fosters professional and supportive mentoring relationships between incoming students and MCS Connects Peer, faculty & staff mentors.
 Mentors function as guides to new students working with them on their academic and personal goals.
 Research shows students with mentors are more likely to succeed academically and have better relationships with teachers, peers, family and friends.Learn More Sign Me Up